CoderAnush/Compiling-Neural-Network-Models-Using-Automata-Theory/README.md

 - In this example, `boost` is negative (optimized slower).
 This can happen in small demos and when weights are not preserved.

 ---

-## Clean-up and housekeeping

-I can remove compiled artifacts (`__pycache__`, `*.pyc`) and add a `.gitignore` so the repository stays clean.
-After cleanup I'll re-run tests and linters to ensure everything still passes.

----

-If you'd like, I can now:
-1. Remove compiled files and unnecessary artifacts and re-run tests/linter, then
-2. Prepare a tidy commit or a PR containing all the cleanup and the improved README.

-Which should I do next?
-(I can start the cleanup now.)